Alzheimer’s, Spectators, and the Caregiver in the Crossfire

 Questions for Your Own Journey

-If you’re walking a version of this path, ask yourself:
+If you’re walking a version of this path—or suspect you might be headed there—ask yourself:

-• How will you move forward on your loved one’s journey?
+How will you move forward on your loved one’s journey—not the fantasy version, the real one?

-Because this is not about keeping the loudest spectator/ other happy.
+Because this is not about keeping the loudest spectator happy.

-It’s about the loved one suffering from memory loss.
+It’s about the person living with memory loss.

 And if you’re not here to help with that?